selimslab/selimslab.github.io/_NOTES/skills/how-to-gain-wealth.md

 Ignore people playing status games.

-You’re not going to get rich renting out your time.
+You're not going to get rich renting out your time.
 You must own equity - a piece of a business - to gain your financial freedom.
 Play long-term games with long-term people.

 Play iterated games